 Public Information & Grants Management

-The Grants, Research, and Information Technology Manager manages the IAC’s information systems including the online grants system (CGO).
-This position coordinates the National Endowment for the Arts grant process, all grant/contract development, and provides direct technical support to IAC applicants/grantees and regional partners.
-In addition, the Grants, Research, and Information Technology Manager manages in-house and special project research initiatives.
+Adrian manages the IAC’s information systems including the online grants system (CGO).
+His position coordinates the National Endowment for the Arts grant process, all grant/contract development, and provides direct technical support to IAC applicants/grantees and regional partners.
+In addition, Adrian manages in-house and special project research initiatives.
 This position fields questions regarding contracts/grant paperwork, grant payments or funding information, research initiatives, and technical assistance in the online grants system (CGO).